 - This talent does work with Rapid Diffusion to sometimes allow for 2 six second Renewing Mists to be applied.

 - This is a two point talent with the first rank being a 5% chance for replication and the second being a 10% chance for replication.

-- This talent used to be a baseline feature with Vivify but now is put into a talent.
+- This talent used to be a baseline feature with Vivify but now a talent.

-- A class tree talent which allows for you to instantly cast Vivify on a 10 second timer.
+- A class tree talent that gives you an instant cast Vivify on a 10-second timer.

-- This timer is an internal clock within the game and can sometimes be very buggy.
+- This timer is an internal clock within the game and can sometimes be a bit buggy.
 I highly recommend you install a Weak Aura or another add-on to track this buff.

 - This talent is the lifeblood of the entire build.
 This talent is a recurring talent from previous expansions that acts identically to how it has in the past.

 - With some new talent interactions and a shift in playstyle, Rising Mist has really risen (pun intended) to the top of our priority for raid healing.
 Providing upwards of 20% HPS depending on the fight, this talent is absolutely vital for any Mistweaving build in a raid setting.

 Other Notable Talents

 Some other notable talents in the tree that we will highlight here are: